dennisvdang/chorus-detection/README.md

 ### Data Padding

-Ensuring that our CRNN model receives uniformly structured input is crucial for achieving accurate and reliable chorus detection across a diverse range of songs.
+The CRNN model requires uniformly structured input for the convolutional layers.
 Given the inherent variability in song lengths and structures, I employed padding on both the meters and frames.

 #### Frame Padding